mickekring/ragnar/README.md

 * If you're on Windows, I included a 'ragnar.bat' file which starts the application if you place all code in 'C:\ragnar'.
 You can edit this if you place Ragnar in a different folder.

 ## Updates
+* v0.7.2
+  * Just added some files for deployment to Docker
 * v0.7.0
   * Partially rewritten.
 Make sure to update your pip packages from requirement.txt if you've already installed Ragnar
   * Added KB (Kungliga Bibliotekets fine tuned Whisper) Whisper and reverted back to vanilla Whisper from OpenAI.
 Still all local